8.13 — Introduction to random number generation

 There are many different kinds of PRNG algorithms

 Over the years, many different kinds of PRNG algorithms have been developed (Wikipedia has a good list here).
-Every PRNG algorithm has strengths and weaknesses that might make it more or less suitable for a particular applications, so selecting the right algorithm for your application is important.
+Every PRNG algorithm has strengths and weaknesses that might make it more or less suitable for a particular application, so selecting the right algorithm for your application is important.

 Many PRNGs are now considered relatively poor by modern standards -- and there’s no reason to use a PRNG that doesn’t perform well when it’s just as easy to use one that does.